Evaluation of the training objectives with surface electromyography: Data analysis

-\item[(ii)] The cumulative signal is split in $N_s$ equal non-overlapping segments of size $s$.
-Here, for the width of the segments we use the power of two, $s = 2^r$, where $r = 4,\dots,\left \lfloor \log_2(N/10) \right \rfloor$.
+\item[(ii)] The cumulative signal is split into $N_s$ equal non-overlapping segments of size $s$.
+Here, for the length of the segments we use the power of two, $s = 2^r$.
+Typically the exponents $r$ would range from $4$ up to $\left \lfloor \log_2(N/10) \right \rfloor$.
+However, the minimum sample size must be larger than the polynomial order to prevent over-fitting of polynomial trend.
+The use of $N/10$ for the upper limit means that at least $10$ segments will be used in calculations.
 Larger segment sizes will result with rather weak statistics.
-Typically the length of the data will not be accordant with the power of two and some data would have to be dropped from the analysis.
+Usually the length of the data will not be accordant with the power of two and some data parts would have to be dropped from the analysis.
 Therefore the same procedure should be performed starting from the last index, and in turn the $2 N_s$ segments will be taken into account.

 \item[(iii)] Calculate the local trend $y^m_{v,i}$ for $v^{th}$ segment by means of the least--square fit of order $m$.
 Then determine the variance

 for each segment $v = 1, \ldots, N_s$.
 The same procedure has to be repeated in the reversed order (starting from the last index).
 Next determine the fluctuation function being the $q^{th}$ statistical moment of the calculated variance.